Overview Of Labuan Foundation & Trust

 SIMILARITIES BETWEEN LABUAN FOUNDATION AND LABUAN TRUST

-• Assets may be transferred / donated to both structures
+• Assets may be settled, endowed and donated into both structures

-• Can be established for any lawful purpose
+• Structure can be established for any lawful purpose

 DIFFERENCES BETWEEN LABUAN FOUNDATION AND LABUAN TRUST